JLuc/scribus-project-manager/README.md

   - ensure PDF is updated when sla has been edited
   - ensure backups are created before altering files
 * edit SLAs so they conform to the project standard or to the chapter specifics.
-* produce the concatenated updated PDF.
+* produce the concatenated updated PDF
+* looking for strings in the text or in the XML structure and replace them with some other text

-Some day, it could help clean styles and share styles or objects accross files (compensate for scribus bugs with styles).
+And more.
+Some day, it could help clean styles and share styles or objects accross files, because this is a common need and would be very usefull (compensate for scribus bugs with styles management).

 ## What is this repository